 In order to identify and contain outbreaks of communicable diseases such as hepatitis, foodborne illness, and lyme disease, the Burlington County Health Department, in compliance with state and federal regulations, maintains surveillance, investigates, and reports certain communicable diseases.
 Control and prevention measures are implemented as needed.
-Call 609-265-5533 for more information.
+Visit the interactive Communicable Disease Dashboard to view trends in reported communicable disease cases or call 609-265-5533 for more information.

 The Communicable Disease Program also offers the following services:

 The Burlington County Health Department protects the residents of Burlington County by providing case management services, free of charge, to any individual diagnosed with active or suspected tuberculosis.
 Cases or suspected cases of tuberculosis are followed throughout their course of therapy to assure successful completion of treatment.
 Medications are provided free of charge.
 Contact investigations are conducted to identify individuals who are at risk for developing this disease.
 They are provided with free medical follow-up, testing and medication.
 Call 609-265-5533 for more information.